canonical/maas-site-manager-k8s-operator/docs/tutorial/7-reverse-proxy.md

 MAAS Site Manager requires a reverse-proxy service.
 The easiest way to get one is reusing the Traefik service that comes with COS.
 If you have set up charm-level tracing, you must use Traefik for the reverse-proxy service.

+If you haven't deployed COS, you can skip to the "Deploy Traefik manually" section below.

 Before starting, ensure you are working in the `cos-lite` model:

 ```bash